Expenses (2024-25)

 ~ Students will be charged if they file an Application for Degree after the deadline.
 For June and August graduates, the charge will be assessed if the application is not turned in by the end of winter quarter; for December graduates, if not turned in by the end of spring quarter; for March graduates, if not turned in by the end of autumn quarter.

-+ Plus any international bank fees.
++ Plus, any international bank fees.
 This charge is assessed for both paper and electronic checks.
 Example reasons: Insufficient Funds, Account Closed, Invalid Account Number, Stop Payment.
 Transactions involving fraud may be referred to the appropriate authorities for prosecution.

 Fines